Abhisek20/Telecom-Churn-/README.md

 # Telecom-Churn-
-This piece of notebook, deals with telecom data to identify key parameters for churning of customers and build a predictive model on that
+This piece of notebook, deals with telecom data to identify key parameters for churning of customers and build a predictive model on that.

+The dataset contains customer-level information for a span of four consecutive months - June, July, August and September.
+The months are encoded as 6, 7, 8 and 9, respectively.

+The business objective is to predict the churn in the last (i.e. the ninth) month using the data (features) from the first three months.
+To do this task well, understanding the typical customer behaviour during churn will be helpful.